TheMouseHouse/ready-primes/README.md

 `size: int` - the length of desired result array
 `index: int (optional)` - start position.
 Default is 0
 **returns:** `Promise < int[] >`

+The result is an Array of 1's and 0's, where the index inside the Array determines the actual integer.
+The length of the result is always `size + 1`, since Array indexes start from 0.

+Example:
+Array[11] = 1, because it is a prime
+Array[12] = 0, because it is not a prime

 ```js
 ReadyPrimes.integers(7).then( (result) => {